A high order explicit time finite element method for the acoustic wave equation with discontinuous coefficients: The semi-discrete unfitted finite element method

-We remark that the second and the fourth estimates are slightly sub-optimal in the power of $p$ compared with \eqref{ba2}.
+We remark that the first estimate is slightly sub-optimal in the power of $p$ compared with \eqref{ba3}.
 This is due to the presence of the curved interface.
-Optimal $hp$ error estimates for $L^2$ projection operator on Cartesian meshes are known, see Houston et al \cite[Lemma 3.6]{Houston}.
+Optimal $hp$ error estimates for the $L^2$ projection operator on Cartesian meshes are known, see Houston et al \cite[Lemma 3.6]{Houston}.